Culturally Focused Social Prescribing for Older Adults

 "Social prescribing empowers us to address older adults' holistic wellbeing, going beyond medications and treatments," said Dr. Lara Kent at Centretown Community Health Centre .
 “This has become an important tool, particularly when we are dealing with people that are isolated and alone, factors that have a great impact on health.
 It feels good to have something that really makes a difference.”

-For marginalized communities however, this may require a different approach, one that considers the limitations of a health care system based on Eurocentric foundations.
+For underrepresented communities however, this may require a different approach, one that considers the limitations of a health care system based on Eurocentric foundations.
 Recognizing this, the Alliance for Healthier Communities, through its Black Health Strategy, is pioneering a groundbreaking initiative: Black-focused Social Prescribing.
 The goal is to create a culturally appropriate model based in Black and Afrocentric values and principles, a holistic approach to improve the health of people in Black communities.
 As this initiative unfolds across four Community Health Centers in Ontario, it holds the promise of showing a path forward for tailored social prescribing programs.

 Culture, as a social prescription, is a large part of the kinds of programs offered.
 This means prescribing cultural activities that connect people to the vibrancy and strengths of their own communities and, in doing so, enhancing their overall health.
 One such prescription saw a group of clients attending the play "Da Kink in My Hair" followed by a meal at a Black-owned restaurant and open discussions on the play's content.